lostella/bulls-and-cows/README.md

 avg: 5.067,
 max: 6.
 ```
+-->
 ## To be continued
 The code is very simple and was more of an exercise than a serious project.
-Many things need to be done.
-The major
+Many things need to be done, mainly
-feature I would like to implement is to make it general with respect to the parameters defining the sequence to be
-guessed, such as its length, the digits that it contains, and whether or not repetitions are allowed.
+on the performance side.
+Stay tuned for updates.